loajeong/cafe-revenue-insights-lab/README.md

 * **Virtual Data Construction:** Creating a realistic dataset based on actual past experiences (Weather, Sales, COGS, Marketing).
 * **Scalability:** Starting with a high-fidelity **1-year pilot model** and expanding to a 3-year simulation using Python.
 * **Root Cause Analysis:** Identifying correlations between environmental factors (Weather, Seasonality) and Business KPIs.
-* **Strategic Dashboarding:** visualizing the "What-if" scenarios to find the optimal operating strategy.
+* **Strategic Dashboarding:** Visualizing the "What-if" scenarios to find the optimal operating strategy.

 ---